-Advanced Pharmacy Technician Roles: Interview with Program Director Stephanie O’Bryan
+Advanced Pharmacy Technician Roles: A Discussion with Program Director Stephanie O’Bryan

 Search For Schools

 “Because there’s a national shortage of technicians right now, anywhere you go, you’re going to have a job, whether you’re looking at small towns or big towns.
 I get calls every week from pharmacies asking for students.
 Our students are coming out already having jobs.”